mcaralp/cellular.js/README.md

 #### parentId(id)

-Whe the canvas is created, it is pushed in the DOM body object.
-Id you want it to be pushed in another DOM object, you can use  this function to specify the id of this object.
+Whe the canvas is created, it is added to the DOM body object.
+If you need it to be pushed in another DOM object, you can use  this function to specify the id of this object.
 Calling `parentId()` with no arguments returns the current parent identifier.

 #### size(width, height)